 - Add a slow-release fertilizer for a good start.

-- Hold the container upside down into the palm of your hand.
+- Hold the container upside down in the palm of your hand.

 - Squeeze and tap on the base to release the root ball.